bahtiyartan/troia/docs/35Class.rst

 	RESULT = CLASSINSTANCE.SUM(5, 6);

 It is also possible to define class methods as recursive and call other class methods.
-To call call a class method inside class THIS keyword is used, because developer of class is not able to possible instances of class.
+To call a class method inside class THIS keyword is used, because developer of class is not able to possible instances of class.
 Here is a simple example:

 ::